captainhorsepower/dotfiles/README.md

         - input license (easy engouh via browser)
         - donwload IDEA
         - restore settings
+    - desktop and screensaver
+        - set better wallpapers (from default or event not default, lol)
+        - select random screensaver
+    - install tachyon (or any other vpn)
+    - install пдд беларуси.

 1. setup vim and python
 1. fun nerdy dude: